Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Data Availability

-The source code used to conduct the experiments and analyze the data, as well as the datasets used in this study, are publicly available in the GitHub repository at \url{https://github.com/Mickey-Leung/CAAF.git}, with the exception of the channel flow velocity data for the wall-normal velocity estimation due to size limit but are available upon request.
+The datasets used in this study are publicly available in the GitHub repository \cite{leung2026github}.
+The channel flow velocity and wall pressure data for the wall-normal velocity estimation are accessible via Figshare \cite{Leung2026_figshare}.